vitor-rg/anatomy-3dmodels/README.md

 # anatomy-3dmodels
-Anatomy 3d models that are free to use
+Anatomy 3d models to download, and view in 3d modelling apps